-Generating the training data for the neural network can be done through several configurations.
-These configurations are depicted in Figure \ref{fig:datagen}.
-Three methods were considered for finding the optimal parameters for the trainable PQC.
-The initial approach was to directly compare the pre-trained VQE ansatz with the inverse of the trainable PQC as shown in Figure \ref{subfig:direct}.
-If the VQE ansatz and $U^{\dagger}(\theta)$ are equal, one could naively expect to measure only 0, as both gates would cancel.
-However, training on this configuration makes for a deep quantum circuit.
+Three methods were considered for finding the optimal parameters $\theta$ for the trainable PQC.
+The initial approach was to directly compare the pre-trained VQE circuit with the inverse of the trainable PQC, as shown in Figure \ref{subfig:direct}.
+Here, the VQE circuit is followed by the inverse of a unitary $U(\theta)$ where the parameters are trained such that $U(\theta)$ equals the VQE circuit.
+If the VQE ansatz and $PQC^{\dagger}(\theta)$ are equal, one could naively expect to measure only $\ket{0}$, as both gates would cancel.
+While this is a viable approach, this configuration makes for a deep quantum circuit, making training slow.
 The second approach is through a SWAP-test, as depicted in Figure \ref{subfig:SWAP}.
-This method significantly reduces the circuit depth, and only needs a single qubit measurement in the computational basis.
-The drawback of this method is the $2N+1$ qubit requirement for an N-qubit system state.
+This method significantly reduces the circuit depth: the VQE and PQC are placed in parallel, with small overhead for the swap test.
+Furthermore, this method only needs a single qubit measurement in the computational basis.
+The drawback of this method is the $2N+1$ qubit requirement for an $N$-qubit system state.
 As a quantum simulator is used, the doubling of qubits vastly increases the runtime.
-The final approach is the most simple and direct, which also proved to be the most effective.
-In this method, the expectation value of the trainable PQC is compared to the (pre-trained) expectation value of the VQE ansatz (Figure \ref{subfig:exp}).
-This means only N qubits are needed at the time, with the VQE results pre-trained and stored in a database.
-It should be noted, that while VQE is here used as an example, alternative methods of obtaining reference values can be used such as experimental data of high-fidelity classical calculations which can be extracted from available databases.
+In the final method, the expectation value of the trainable PQC is compared to the (validation) expectation value of the VQE ansatz (see Figure \ref{subfig:exp}).
+This approach is the simplest, which also proved to be the fastest while achieving low error rates.
+In this method, this means only $N$ qubits are needed at a time, with the VQE results pre-trained and stored in a database.
+It should be noted that while VQE is here used as an example, alternative methods of obtaining reference values can be used, such as experimental data of high-fidelity classical calculations which can be extracted from available databases.